 When you make baked brie en croute, the rind is not an issue!
 You’ll hardly notice it once it’s baked.
 If you prefer, you can remove the rind prior to wrapping but it definitely adds a lot of flavor to baked brie.

 To make rosemary bacon peach brie en croute:

 - Roll: Roll the puff pastry dough out on a floured surface to about 12″x12″.
-Add the brie wheel, then top with peach jam, rosemary, and bacon.
+Add the brie wheel, then top with peach jam, rosemary, and bacon (or candied bacon).

 - Wrap: Beginning in one corner, wrap the dough by folding and pinching it around the brie tightly.
 Be careful not to leave any brie exposed, or it will leak while cooking.
 Brush with egg wash.